Immersion and Bilingualism

 What is immersion?

 Immersion is a form of bilingual education in which at least 50% of content-area instruction takes place through the target (second) language.
-Studies in bilingual education indicate many benefits of Navajo bilingual education and bilingualism in general linked academic achievement, strong cultural identity, and resilience[1].
+Studies in bilingual education indicate many benefits of Navajo bilingual education and bilingualism in general, including improved academic achievement, strong cultural identity, and resilience[1].
 However, many established Indigenous language immersion (ILI) schools teach 70-90% of content through the Indigenous language[2].
-First launched in a few schools serving Native Hawaiian and Navajo students in the 1980s, ILI was developed by grassroots teams of Indigenous and non-Indigenous practitioners and parents to respond to the dual realities of enduring achievement disparities and a growing trend toward Indigenous language and culture loss—the consequence of a long history of policies of linguistic and cultural suppression.
+First launched in a few schools serving Native Hawaiian and Navajo students in the 1980s, ILI practices were developed by grassroots teams of Indigenous and non-Indigenous practitioners and parents; the launch was in response to the dual realities of enduring achievement disparities and a growing trend toward Indigenous language and culture loss—the consequence of a long history of policies of linguistic and cultural suppression.
 Whereas previous generations of Native American students entered school speaking a Native American language, most Native students today speak English as a primary language.
-ILI is thus a unique form of bilingual-bicultural-biliteracy education in which all or most academic content is engaged through the Indigenous (heritage) language, coupled with a strong Native language and culture revitalization component.
-It has shown the most success in producing child speakers of the Indigenous language[3].
-ILI is unique in the challenges it faces.
-Diminishing numbers of speakers and inequitable access to higher education mean that there are few Indigenous-language speaking teachers and that teachers are often second-language learners themselves.
-ILI programs must therefore “grow their own” teaching staff and curricula—a long-term, resource intensive process.
-However, among Diné communities, there are still many adult speakers making this an opportune time to harness their language abilities into immersion teaching skills.
+ILI is thus a unique form of bilingual-bicultural-biliteracy education in which all or most academic content is learned through the Indigenous (heritage) language, resulting in a strong push towards Native language and culture revitalization.
+It has shown great success in producing child speakers of the Indigenous language[3].
+ILI is also unique in the challenges it faces; diminishing numbers of speakers and inequitable access to higher education mean that there are few Indigenous-language speaking teachers available, and those that are available are often second-language learners themselves.
+ILI programs must therefore “grow their own” teaching staff and curricula—a long-term, resource-intensive process.
+However, among Diné communities, there are still many adult speakers, making this an opportune time to grow their language abilities into immersion teaching skills.

 Why is immersion important?